Make-School-Courses/WEB-1.0-Web-Foundations/lessons/lesson-04.md

 ## Lab

-Look at the Android Web page and Layout the elements with FlexBox and the box model.
+Look at the Android Web page and Layout the elements with Flexbox and the box model.

 **Challenges 1**

 Using the Android HTML mock up try these challenges:

 - Arrange the page title in the header on the left and the nav on the right.
-    - Strategy: You can use flex box on the parent. h1 and nav are both children of header but there are other header tags on the page you'll want to target only this header so give it a class name.
+    - Strategy: You can use Flexbox on the parent. h1 and nav are both children of header but there are other header tags on the page you'll want to target only this header so give it a class name.
 Then give it `display: flex`.
 To move the h1 to the left and nav to the right use `justify-content: space-between`
 - Arrange the links in the nav in a row with flex.
     - Strategy: All of the links are in li tags and the li tags have a common parent: ul.
 This ul is inside of a nav you can select it with: `nav > ul`.
 Now use flex: `display: flex`.
 The list still shows bullet points style these away: `list-style: none`.
 - Arrange the images using Flex